BSA-Consulting-LLC/travelbytraingamewebsite/src/content/blog/All_Aboard_Patreon.md

 ---
 title: "All Aboard!
-Announcing Travel By Train: Patreon!"
+Patreon!"
 description: "Help build Travel By Train"
 pubDate: "July 29 2025"
-heroImage: "/travelbytraininsidetrain.png"
+heroImage: "/patreonlogo_allaboard-preview1.png"
 ---

 Hello everyone, and welcome!
 Were incredibly excited to be launching the [Patreon page](https://patreon.com/TravelByTrainGame) This isn't just any game; it's a passion project aimed at bringing the beauty, history, and vital importance of passenger rail to life, starting right here in the stunning state of Colorado.